omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 ## Analysis of Results

 TODO: Describe the analysis that will be performed in Excel, Python, R or wherever it is done

+## Time and memory measurements

+/usr/bin/time was used to measure memory.
+The following memory measurements were obtained:

+- Max resident memory: includes the maximum resident memory used by the main process and all its threads.
+- Total memory: includes the total memory used, which includes both the memory of the main process and that of all threads.
+- Unshared memory: refers to the memory that is not shared with other processes, that is, the memory that is exclusive to your process.